demirhanylcn/ByteAndBite/README.md

 # ByteAndBite(SQL)
-Winter Semester 2023, SBD Project
+Winter Semester 2023, RBD Project

 ByteAndBite is a relational database project crafted to manage and enhance data operations in a restaurant environment.
 The database handles customer information, orders, chefs, recipes, ingredients, and payment details, bridging the gap between digital data and culinary operations.